shinyuta/nvim-config/docs/performance-tweaks.md

 ## ✅ Treesitter Language List Pruned

-`nvim-treesitter` was updated to only install parsers for languages you actually use:
+`nvim-treesitter` was updated to only install parsers for languages that were actually used:

 ```lua
 ensure_installed = {